 Menopause is a natural part of a woman’s life cycle and cannot be prevented.
-However, many of the symptoms of menopause can be effectively managed by making preventative healthy lifestyle choices.
-In addition, many of the complications of menopause can be prevented with a healthy lifestyle and vigilance about your health.
+However, many of the symptoms can be managed and complications prevented by making healthy lifestyle choices and being vigilant about your health.

-A woman’s risk for cardiovascular diseases like high blood pressure increase when estrogen production declines during menopause.
-Make sure you get your blood pressure checked at least every two years to ensure that you’re maintaining a normal blood pressure, and be heart-healthy: eat right and exercise regularly.
-Learn how to maintain a healthy heart.
+A woman’s risk for cardiovascular diseases like high blood pressure increases when estrogen production declines during menopause.
+Make sure you get your blood pressure checked periodically to ensure that you’re maintaining a normal blood pressure.
+Also, be heart-healthy: eat right and exercise regularly.

-Because estrogen plays a key role in building new bone, bone density often drops at a fast rate during the first few years of menopause.
-As a result, the risk for bone fractures increase significantly for postmenopausal women.
+Bone density often drops at a fast rate during the first few years of menopause because estrogen plays a key role in building new bone.
+As a result, the risk for bone fractures increases significantly for postmenopausal women.
 Make sure to keep an eye on your bones by getting a bone density test.
-This test is an x-ray that measures bone thickness and strength, and can keep you knowledgeable about how strong your bones are.
-Be bone healthy: eat foods that build strong bones, learn to exercise the right way, and protect yourself against falls.
-Learn how to keep your bones strong.
+This test is an X-ray that measures bone thickness and strength, and can keep you knowledgeable about how strong your bones are.
+Be bone healthy: eat foods that build strong bones, learn to exercise the safe way, and protect yourself against falls.